formkit/docs-content/inputs/repeater.md

 ## Min/max

-Like a number of other FormKit inputs, the repeater comes with a `min` and `max` prop that can be used to limit the number of items that can be added or removed.
+Like many other FormKit inputs, the repeater comes with a `min` and `max` prop.
+You can use these props to limit the number of items to be added or removed.

 <example
 name="Repeater"